ERC-BIG-5/platform-clients/README.md

 # Installation

 git clone <this_repo>
-git clone <databases_repo>
-git clone <tools repo>

 1.
-uv init ? uv sync  ?
+uv sync

 2.
+install optional dependencies based on the platform you want to use uv sync -e <platform>
+uv sync -e youtube
+uv sync -e twitter

 copy template.env and name the new file: .env

+and comment in the lines for the platforms you want to use.

 3.
-run `prepare.sh` for each new shell you are running the client in

-4.
-`run typer src/main.py run init`
+run `typer src/main.py run init`

 ## Running commands